 Senate Bill 276 established the Citizens Committee for the Enhancement of Communities Surrounding Baltimore/Washington International Thurgood Marshall Airport (BWI).
 This Committee consists of eleven members appointed by the Secretary of the Maryland Department Transportation (MDOT) after recommendation by the members of the legislative delegation from legislative districts 12, 13 and 32.
 These appointees serve a three-year term, and the terms are staggered.

 The intent of this legislation is to provide benefit to those citizens living in the communities impacted by the daily operations of BWI Airport, by allowing them the opportunity to apply for grants for transportation related projects.
-Typical projects include, speed humps, streetscapes, bus shelters, sidewalk repairs etc. These communities must be located within the most recently certified Airport Noise Zone or within two miles of the outermost noise contour.
+Typical projects include, speed humps, streetscapes, bus shelters, sidewalk repairs etc. These communities must be located within the 1998 certified Airport Noise Zone or within two miles of the outermost noise contour.